Deep Security 10.1 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

-By default, when you enable Application Control it logs events, such as when there are software changes or when it blocks software from executing.
-Application Control events appear on the Actions and Events & Reports pages.
-If configured, an alert appears on the Alerts page.
+By default, when you enable application control, it will log events such as when it detects software change.
+App control also logs when it blocks software from executing.
+Software change events will appear on the Actions and Events & Reports tabs.
+If configured, it will also trigger an alert.

-You can configure some of which Application Control event logs are recorded, and which are forwarded to external SIEM systems, or syslog servers.
+You can configure some of which application control event logs are recorded, and which are forwarded to external SIEM systems, syslog servers, or SNMP managers.

 - Go to Administration > System Settings > System Events.

-- If you want to forward event logs to a SIEM, or syslog server, select Forward.
+- If you want to forward event logs to an SIEM, SNMP, or syslog server, enable Forward.

-If you use an external SIEM, you may need to load the list of possible Application Control event logs, and indicate what action to take.
-For a list of Application Control events, see System events and Application Control events.
+If you use an external SIEM, you may need to load the list of possible application control event logs, and indicate what action to take.
+For a list of application control events, see System events.

-- System event: An audit event that provides a history of configuration changes or software updates.
-To see system events click Events & Reports > Events > System Events.
-For a list, see System events.
+- audit event (history of configuration changes or software updates): Events & Reports > Events > System Events

-- Security event: An event that occurs on the agent when Application Control blocks or allows unrecognized software, or blocks software due to a block rule.
-To see security events, click Events & Reports > Events > Application Control Events > Security Events.
-For a list, see Application Control events.
+- security event (application control blocked or allowed unrecognized software, or blocked software in a block rule): Events & Reports > Events > Application Control Events > Security Events

-To configure which Application Control events or severity levels cause an alert, go to the Alerts tab, click the Configure Alerts button, and then select an event and double-click Properties.
-For details, see Configure alerts.
+To configure which application control events or severity levels cause an alert, go to the Alerts tab, click the Configure Alerts button, and then select an event and click Properties.
+For details, see Configure email notifications for alerts.

-When alerts are enabled for Application Control events, any software change that the Application Control engine detects and any software that it blocks from executing appear in the Alerts tab.
-If you have enabled the Alert Status widget, Application Control alerts also appear on the Dashboard.
+When alerts are enabled for application control events, any software change that the application control engine detects and any software that it blocks from executing will appear in the Alerts tab.
+If you have enabled the Alert Status widget, application control alerts will also appear on your dashboard.

-To monitor which computers are in maintenance mode, you can also click Add/Remove Widgets and enable the Application Control Maintenance Mode widget, which displays a list of the computers and their scheduled maintenance windows.
+To monitor which computers are in maintenance mode, you can also click Add/Remove Widgets and enable the Application Control Maintenance Mode widget, which will display a list of the computers and their scheduled maintenance windows.